hudongsheng-debug/FITSQuickLook/README.md

 # FITS QuickLook Studio Version 8.4.10

-FITS QuickLook X is a lightweight macOS application designed for fast visualization and inspection of astronomical FITS images.
+**FITS QuickLook Studio** is a lightweight macOS application designed for fast visualization and inspection of astronomical FITS images.
 It is especially tailored for large-scale spectroscopic survey data such as **LAMOST**.

 ## Version 8.4.10 New Features